Primary

 Place a slider under your back foot on a smooth surface.
 Slide backward into the lunge while keeping most of your weight on your front leg.
 Control the slide—do not let momentum take over.
 Drive through your front heel while sliding the back foot forward to return.

-Also targets: Quadriceps, Hamstrings,
+Also targets: Quadriceps, Hamstrings, hip flexors

-Want Slider Reverse Lunge in your program?
+See where Slider Reverse Lunge fits in your weekly plan

 Place a slider under one foot on a smooth floor surface.